SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 The unified injector provides a way to inject a token, or multi-provided tokens, while taking into account the root injector and the injectors from lazy-loaded features.
 The injector exposes an observable that emits a new set of injectables for a specified token each time the status of the unified injector changes.

-### Avoiding Importing the HttpClientModule in Your Lazy Loaded Modules
+### Avoiding Importing the HttpClientModule in Your Lazy-Loaded Modules

 In general, the `HttpClientModule` should be imported in the root application, not in the library.
 For example, if you import it inside a lazy-loaded library, all injectors from the root library will be invisible to HTTP calls originating from the lazy-loaded module.